SWalls/SelfDrivingCarND/README.md

-# Assignments from Udacity Self Driving Car SWE Nanodegree Program
+# Self Driving Car Projects
-by Soeren Walls
+## by Soeren Walls
+This is the code I completed for my assignments in the Udacity Self-Driving Car Nanodegree Program.